-Safety Canopy[TM] system (if equipped) ▲
+Safety Canopy[TM] system (if equipped) ♣

-Do not place objects or mount equipment on or near the headliner at the siderail that may come into contact with a deploying Safety Canopy.
+that may come into contact with a deploying Safety Canopy.
 Failure to follow these instructions may increase the risk of personal injury in the event of a collision.

 Do not lean your head on the door.
 The Safety Canopy[®] could injure you as it deploys from the headliner.